Denver Lough, M.D., Ph.D.

 Chairman of the Board, President, Chief Executive Officer, Chief Scientific Officer

 Dr. Denver Lough has always sought to investigate reality, pursue complex simplicity and develop a new paradigm in translational science.
-As President, Chief Executive Officer and Chairman of PolarityTE™ Inc. and discoverer of micro-aggregate cell-based technologies for applications in the regeneration of functionally-polarized tissues.
-A prior member of the Johns Hopkins Plastic and Reconstructive Surgery Program with interests surrounding pragmatic tissue engineering, deployable regenerative material constructs, real-time assessment of cell-to-tissue fate, reactivity, functionality and ultimately therapeutic efficacy in complex living systems.
-Significant experience with bench-to-bedside translational applications from assays/equipment to IRB/patient trial development to scientific writing and presenting.
-Well respected within the field by thought leaders with numerous national awards and accolades as well as the ability to access a wide variety of clinical and research networks and markets.
-Experienced with IP and patent evolution, investment strategy, regulatory pathway systems, CLIA/ GLP manufacturing platforms, legal due diligence and business development.
-Dr. Lough holds an M.D. and PhD. in Biochemistry, Molecular and Cell Biology from Georgetown University and was a Senior Plastic Surgery Resident at Johns Hopkins before leaving his position to start Polarity.
+He is the President, Chief Executive Officer and Chairman of PolarityTE, and discoverer of micro-aggregate cell-based technologies for applications in the regeneration of functionally-polarized tissues.
+A prior member of the Johns Hopkins Plastic and Reconstructive Surgery Program, Dr. Lough's interests surround pragmatic tissue engineering, deployable regenerative material constructs, real-time assessment of cell-to-tissue fate, reactivity, functionality and, ultimately, therapeutic efficacy in complex living systems.
+Dr. Lough has significant experience with bench-to-bedside translational applications from assays/equipment to IRB/clinical trial development to scientific writing and presenting.
+He is well-respected within the field by thought leaders, with numerous national awards and accolades, as well as the ability to access a wide variety of clinical and research networks and markets.
+Dr. Lough is experienced with IP and patent evolution, investment strategy, regulatory pathway systems, CLIA/ GLP manufacturing platforms, legal due diligence and business development.
+Dr. Lough holds an M.D. and PhD. in Biochemistry, Molecular and Cell Biology from Georgetown University and was a Senior Plastic Surgery Resident at Johns Hopkins before leaving his position to start PolarityTE.

 Edward Swanson, M.D.

 Executive Vice President, Chief Operating Officer & Director